Metals & Gemstones

 Aquamarine

-Aquamarine is one of the birthstone for March and the gem of the 19th wedding anniversary.
+Aquamarine is one of the March's birthstones and the gem of the 19th anniversary.

 Bloodstone

 Bloodstone, also known as heliotrope, is a variety of chalcedony (cryptocrystalline quartz) that is traditionally semi-translucent to opaque dark green jasper with red inclusions of iron oxides, especially hematite.
-It typically a dark-green cabochon that contains red spots of iron oxide, the “blood” that brings health and strength to the wearer.
-In India, fine bloodstones may be crushed into a powder and used as an aphrodisiac.
+It is typically found as a dark-green cabochon that contains red spots of iron oxide.

 Diamonds